EconomyLens.com

 Nadimi said Washington could move to seize the island when hostilities end, but that it was “not a wise move” during combat when Kharg is “almost an entire island of oil facilities and pipelines and tank farms.”
 “It is very difficult to wage a military operation on that particular island,” he said.
 But other oil infrastructure could be in the crosshairs, with Trump repeatedly referencing his operation to topple Venezuelan president Nicolas Maduro and gain access to the country’s oil reserves in January as a blueprint.

-Iran — the fourth-biggest crude producer within the Organization of the Petroleum Exporting Countries (OPEC) — vowed not one litre of oil would be exported from the Gulf while the war continues.
-Any attack on its infrastructure would get an “eye for an eye” response, it said.
-On Saturday, Israel launched its first attack of the war on oil facilities in Iran, but it said they were used “to operate military infrastructure.”
+Iran, the fourth-biggest crude producer within the Organization of the Petroleum Exporting Countries (OPEC), vowed that not one litre of oil would be exported from the Gulf while the war continues.
+Any attack on its infrastructure would elicit an “eye for an eye” response, it said.
+On Saturday, Israel launched its first attack of the war on oil facilities in Iran, but it claimed they were used “to operate military infrastructure.”
 The same day, Israeli opposition leader Yair Lapid argued for stronger steps, saying in an X post: “Israel needs to destroy all of Iran’s oil fields and energy industry on Kharg Island; that’s what will crush Iran’s economy and bring down the regime.”

 © 2024 AFP